gertingold/tools4scicomp/manuscript/git.rst

 As these possibilities are mostly of interest in larger projects, we will not discuss them any further here.

+At this point, it is appropriate to give the use of branches a bit more consideration.
+Suppose that the merge request is not merged into ``upstream`` right away and that the developer is continuing development.
+After some time, he or she will commit the new work to the ``hello`` branch on ``origin``.
+Then this new commit will automatically be part of the present merge request even though the new commit might not be logically related to the merge request.
+In such a situation, it is better to start a new branch, probably based on the local ``master`` branch.

 .. _gitlab-developer-4:
 .. figure:: img/gitlab-developer-4.png
    :width: 30em